Content on this page was generated by AI and has not been manually reviewed.

 Will using Tuxler slow down my browsing?

 Expect some speed reductions due to proxy routing, especially on distant locations.
 Nearby locations usually offer better performance.
 If you notice high latency, switch to a closer country or disable the extension for bandwidth-heavy tasks.
+Super vpn extension edge: the ultimate guide to using a VPN extension on Microsoft Edge and beyond 2026

 Can I use Tuxler to stream videos in Edge?